apita1423/whiskers-n-whole-beans/README.md

 - Thank You Logo Stamp

 The Thank You Stamp was created in Canva using the sourced cat logo.
-It conviently goes with the saying on the Thank You page of "You have recieved the seal of approval".
+It conviently goes with the saying on the Thank You page of "You have received the seal of approval".

 ![Thank You Logo Stamp](/assets/readme-images/logo-stamp-readme.png)